Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Promoting Architects now displays the correct text in the UI.
 - The Anthem Melody event has now a button to close the event.
 - The Button to write and Anthem Melody can no longer be pressed, when there is no Anthem to write anymore.
+- Your Pacific expedition will no longer be blown away when already returned to the home port.